Orthodontic Treatment Contracts Explained – Lump Sum Contracts

 In this edition of the Friday Focus, Dr. O El-Hillal of E&S Orthodontics, your Phoenix Orthodontist, discusses the importance of Orthodontic Treatment Contracts.
 He explains the different aspects of a contract for treatment and how lump sum contracts work.

 One of the main reasons I felt compelled to make this video is that we have a lot of people come to E&S Orthodontics for second or third opinions.
-One of things they almost always do is bring contracts from other orthodontic practices for comparison.
+When doing so, they almost always bring their contracts from other orthodontic practices for comparison.

 So, what actually goes into an orthodontic contract?
 There are multiple ways different offices can structure orthodontic contracts.
 One of the most popular is the “lump sum” or “set fee” orthodontic contract, which are based on overall results.